puppetlabs/puppet-instruqt-tracks/pe-deploy-and-discover-lab-3-2/01-working-with-puppets-trusted-facts/assignment.md

 ⚠️ **Important:** The ****Linux Agent 1**** and ****Linux Agent 2**** tabs represent Linux nodes.
 Complete the following steps ****on each Linux agent node****.

-1. Retrieve the nodes' `certname` by running the following command on each node:
+1. On each node, retrieve the node's `certname` by running the following command:
     ```
     puppet config print certname
     ```
-    🏆 **Extra credit:** Alternatively, see if you can find the certnames in the **PE Console**.
+    🏆 **Extra credit:** Alternatively, see if you can find the certnames in the **PE console**.
 Log in with user `admin` and password `puppetlabs`.<br><br>

-2. Copy the certnames to a local text editor of your choice — you'll need them later in the lab.
+2. Copy each certname to a local text editor of your choice — you'll need them later in the lab.

 3. Retire the nodes by running the *nix agent uninstall script on each node:
     ```